 “She only did it once.
 That was the end of it.
 Physical education no longer belonged to her.

-“There was a piano that some of the kids wanted to play and we had a Polish lady, Mrs Kalińska, to teach us embroidery.
+“There was a piano that some of the kids wanted to play and we had Mrs Kalińska, to teach us embroidery.
 I loved the embroidery classes.
 We made lots of lovely things.
-I don’t know what happened to it all.
+I don’t know what became of it all.
 We couldn’t keep any of the stuff that we embroidered.

 “She also used to teach drawing and painting.
-In my class I had two girls who were really good painters.
+In my class we had two really good painters.
 If it was somebody’s birthday, we would make laurki [decorated cards].
 They would paint a lovely picture and we would write some nice words.”

 The camp lay in the Mangatainoka river valley near the road that later became State Highway 2.
-By the time the Polish children arrived, much of the dense bush had been cleared for dairying and sheep farming.
+By the time the Polish children arrived, dairy and sheep farmers had cleared much of the original dense bush.

 The Polish caregivers held onto their own sorrows and were not necessarily trained to cope with similarly traumatised children.

-In summer the languid river provided dozens of swimming spots.
+In summer the looping river, so like Polish rivers meandering through villages the children left behind, provided dozens of swimming spots.
 Boys tied up ropes for swinging in the trees and some acquired bikes.

-“There were some boys, they were so horrible, I remember one… I was so scared of him, because if you walked anywhere and he was coming, he would shout to you, ‘Get out of the road, get out of the way you baba!’
+“Some boys were so horrible.
+I remember one… I was so scared of him, because if you walked anywhere and he was coming, he would shout at you, ‘Get out of the road, get out of the way you baba!’

 Emotional and physical trauma shaped all the Poles in Pahiatua.
 Some had lost entire families.
 The Polish caregivers held onto their own sorrows and were not necessarily trained to cope with similarly traumatised children.
-Today post-traumatic stress is recognised but then it was luck whether a conflicted child had emotional or any family support.
+Today’s society recognises post-traumatic stress better but then, only luck decided whether a conflicted child had emotional or family support.